Winter Hotspots for Ticks: Where you Will and Won't Encounter Ticks

 What About Trees?
 Do Ticks Live in Trees?

 Since ticks are very resilient, many people wonder whether ticks can live in trees.
 Common questions amongst people include: “do ticks live in trees?” and “do ticks fall from trees?”
-Fortunately, the answer to both of these questions is “no.”
+Fortunately, the answer to both of these questions is “no," ticks do not fall from trees, or live in them for that matter.

 Although ticks can thrive in many different environments, they do not favor trees.
 Ticks need to be near a host in order to survive; and their chances of finding several hosts to latch onto while living in a tree are slim compared to being at ground level.